Oakfield Academy Attendance

 Summary of attendance target and unauthorised absence

-Impact of monitoring Y8 pupils and those slipping below 90% attendance
+Impact of monitoring Y8 pupils and whose attendance is slipping below 96% attendance

 Progress on lates (pupils frequently late to school)